Jaw Dropping Plot Twist Ideas Every Writer Needs to Know

 When the hero wished for a new strength, he never thought it would turn into his biggest weakness.

 A good example of turning a gift into a curse is King Midas.
 Everything he touched turned to gold…even his daughter!
-The Greek sure know how to implement plot twist ideas.
+The Greeks sure know how to implement plot twist ideas.

 The moral of this plot twist idea is, to be careful what you wish for…or at least word it better.